yoko-vicky/yoko-vicky/README.md

 🧠 Recently I’ve been working on:
 - Designing and implementing frontend architecture in async environments
 - Building lightweight design systems that balance consistency and flexibility
-- Translating UX insights into modular, testable code with clear documentation
+- Translating UX insights into modular, testable code with clear documentation, including API and database integration

 ---